SoftDev4Research/4OSS-lesson/_episodes/02-make-it-public.md

 To complete these steps, you can see your running containers using the `docker ps` command.
 To see **all** containers, add the `-a` flag - `docker ps -a`.

 ## What if your software is an analysis in a Notebook?

+### What is Jupyter?

+Jupyter notebook, formerly known as IPython (or Interactive Python), is a flexible and powerful open source research tool that can help you keep a narrative of your coding process.
+The name Jupyter is an acronym of the three core languages it was designed for: **JU**lia, **PYT**hon, and **R**.
+[Project Jupyter](http://jupyter.org/) supports interactive data science and scientific computing across more than 40 programming languages.
+There are a lot of resources that can help you better understand how to prepare and structure a Jupyter notebook, such as the [official Documentation](http://jupyter.org/documentation) and the [Introduction materials for Reproducible Research Curriculum](https://github.com/Reproducible-Science-Curriculum/introduction-RR-Jupyter).

+Jupyter is one type of computational notebooks.
+Another type that shares the same philosophy and overall structure (but has a different syntax) is the RMarkdown documents that are particularly prevalent for R-specific projects.

+### How can I make my notebook public?

+Sharing the notebook file itself (as a `ipynb` or `rmd` file) is the exact same as sharing any other piece of code; create a repository with the correct structure in a version control system (such as GitHub).
+However, there are a few additional steps that one might take to improve the reproducibility and accessibility of the notebook.

+By default, all notebooks are rendered in GitHub (i.e. text, code and produced output is visible and well formatted), but it is a static representation.
+You cannot make changes to the code or make any time of execution to it.
+However, you can allow the execution of the entire notebook by providing some additional context (such as the expected execution environment) as well as linking the repository itself to a service that provides execution.

+### How can I make my notebook public **and** dynamic?

+The most widely used service is [MyBinder](https://mybinder.org/) - as the host of our Jupyter Notebook it allows anyone to run (and therefore reproduce) our code.
+What MyBinder does, is that it allows you to create custom computing environments that can be shared and used by many remote users.

+MyBinder makes it simple to generate reproducible computing environments from a GitHub repository.
+It uses the BinderHub technology to generate a Docker image from a given repository, by reading through the specified `requirements.txt`, `environment.yml` or `Dockerfile`.
+The image will have all the components that you specify along with the Jupyter Notebooks inside.
+Ultimately you will be able to share a URL with users that can immediately begin interacting with this environment.

+If you use the publicly available service, there are some limits in resources; while running, you are guaranteed to have at least 1G of RAM but there is an upper-limit of 4GB (if you use more than 4GB your kernel will be restarted).
+You can also [setup a local mybinder service](https://blog.jupyter.org/how-to-deploy-jupyterhub-with-kubernetes-on-openstack-f8f6120d4b1) if you have the infrastructure to support it.

+### Advantages of including a notebook with your traditional source code

+MyBinder allows for other people to re-run your code / notebook.
+However, you can also:

+- use the notebook to document how your package works.
+This can be done by integrating [`sphinx`]() into your pipeline, or by using `nbsphinx` for visualizing the content (not edit / re-run)
+- use the notebook as the basis for training material
+- use the notebook for automating the publication-writing process through `nbconvert` (see [here](https://github.com/GroupeCalcul/canum-2018))